 First off, no need for RSVP guilt.
-We’re still very much in the midst of a global health crisis—and with vaccine distribution sluggish, it's a tall ask to put 150 people in a ballroom, serve them buffet style, and make them dance to [shudder] "I Gotta Feeling."
-That can go from 0 to superspreader real quick.
+We’re still very much in the midst of a global health crisis.
+With both the Delta variant of the virus and vaccine hesitancy rampant, it's a tall ask to expect 150 people to gather in a ballroom, serve them buffet style, and make them dance to [shudder] "I Gotta Feeling."

 "Your conflict avoidance is often driven by your fear of losing important relationships," says clinical psychologist Aimee Daramus, PsyD.
 "Your bandwidth for handling stress right now is also going to be a factor.
 When it's low, it will depend on whether you think that going to this wedding will help restore you or just drain you even more."

 Generally speaking, a low risk tolerance can skip hand-in-hand with uncertainty anxiety, which can be elevated by fear of the unknown.
 This is why risk tolerance also plays a big role in this decision-making process, according to Dr. Daramus.
 It’s why if you’re still on the fence about attending a wedding, knowing full details about the attendees, protocols, and so on might make you feel safer about showing up but that comes with a caveat.

 "Uncertainty and ambiguity usually make people less likely to take risks, so if you’re going into a room full of people when you don’t know their exposure to COVID, that’s going to shape how much risk you can handle," says Dr. Daramus.
 "Information makes us more risk-tolerant because it gives us a sense of certainty, but the problem is that it doesn’t matter if the information is correct or not; if it makes you feel safer, you’re likely to take more risks."